 Most topics and areas of interest have at least one group, forum, or chat dedicated to them on the Internet.
 Left without guidance, however, they can grow into a chaotic discussion space.
 That is where forum and chat moderators come in – they keep them in order.

 Since you can find so many of these spaces online, forum and chat moderators – or mods – are always in demand.
 For home workers, this can be a great gig.
-You remain engaged with a cause or community you care about and make some money, too.
+You remain engaged with a cause or community that you care about and make some money, too.

 Learn how you can get your foot in the door as a forum or chat moderator, and what you need to get started.
 We’ll also explain some opportunities for promotion within this line of work.

 First, you have to remember that not all groups, chats, and forums function the same way.
 So, the path towards becoming a moderator for one website may not be the same for a different site, like Facebook.
 Each community has its own culture and rules and that plays out in moderation selection.
 Sometimes mods are selected without an application process.
 Other times, an administrator or senior moderator asks for interested members to apply.

 Despite these differences, many discussion-based places online value similar traits in their moderators, and displaying these characteristics is one of the best ways to get your foot in the door.
 By demonstrating that you have these traits from day one, you make it more likely that you will eventually land the gig.

 First, you should be active in the community.
 Moderators need to know the ins-and-outs of the space they are moderating, and one of the best ways to learn that information is through using it.
 Since some moderating duties may involve answering questions, ideally moderators have been active long enough that they can respond to inquiries without trouble.